Cognitive Science

 6. Psychology: PSYC 110, S139E, 140

-Skills requirement Because formal techniques are fundamental to cognitive science, one skills course is required, preferably prior to the senior year.
-Courses that fulfill the skills requirement for the B.A. include CPSC 112, 202, LING 224, PSYC 200, and 270, and S&DS 100, 220 and 230.
-Other courses may fulfill this requirement with permission of the DUS.
-The skills requirement for the B.S. is fulfilled by PSYC 200 or another course with permission of the DUS.
+Skills requirement Because formal techniques are fundamental to cognitive science, one skills course is required, preferably before the senior year.
+The suggested skills requirement for the B.S. degree is PSYC 200, or any courses listed as fulfilling the B.A. degree, or with permission of the DUS.
+Courses that fulfill the skills requirement for the B.A. degree include CPSC 112, 202, LING 224, PSYC 200, PSYC 270, S&DS 100, 103, 106, 220, 230, and S107E.
+Other courses may fulfill this requirement with the permission of the DUS.

 Junior colloquium In the junior year, students are required to take CGSC 395, a half-credit colloquium in which majors discuss current issues and research in cognitive science and select a senior essay topic.